FAQ

 Can I get my donation back once it’s received by NCF?

-No. As with all donor advised funds, all SEEDS contributions are the property of NCF.
+No. As with all donor-advised funds, all SEEDS contributions are the property of NCF.

 Can I get out of my commitment to SEEDS?

-Can I “re-up” for additional 3-year terms?
+Can I “re-up” for additional years?

 Absolutely!
 Over and over and over…